mavlink/mavros-release/mavros/README.md

 Catkin build system required (tested with ROS Hydro Medusa and Indigo Igloo).

 This package are dependent on [ros-\*-mavlink][mlwiki] build from [mavlink-gbp-release][mlgbp].
-Since 2014-06-19 it exists in hydro and indigo package index (so you can install via rosdep).
+Since 2014-06-19 it exists in Hydro and Indigo package index (so you can install via rosdep).
+Since 2015-02-25 exists for Jade too.

 Connection URL